-Qualification title(s) NCFE CACHE Level 3 Diploma for the Early Years Workforce (Early Years Educator) Qualification reference number(s) 601/2629/2 Summary of changes V2.0 - 24.03.21 - Updated to provide additional information on the use of teacher assessed grades for internally and externally assessed components and the 'knowledge only' option.
+Qualification title(s) NCFE CACHE Level 3 Diploma for the Early Years Workforce (Early Years Educator) Qualification reference number(s) 601/2629/2 Summary of changes V3.0 - 26.04.21- 'Adaptation Overview' section updated to provide details about how Centres can transfer their learners onto the 'knowledge only' version/s of the EYE/EYP qualification/s and claim certificates.
+V2.0 - 24.03.21 - Updated to provide additional information on the use of teacher assessed grades for internally and externally assessed components and the 'knowledge only' option.
 V1.0 - 22.02.21 The new version number is to reflect 2021 updated template layout to include further information on alternative arrangements for awarding in 2020/21.
 Previous version title AT 60126292 L3 Dip Early Years Workforce V3 Qualification Purpose The aim of this qualification is to prepare Learners to become Early Years Educators, enabling them to work with children from birth to 5 years and gain knowledge of children aged 5 to 7 years.
 Upon achievement of this qualification, it is intended that Learners will be able to enter the workforce as Early Years Educators.
 Adaptation Overview This qualification is licensed to practice and meets the Department for Education's (DfE's) Early Years Educator (EYE) criteria.
-Centres must ensure they use the 'Risk-rated approach to DfE EYE criteria guidance' (Appendix A).
+Centres must ensure they use the ' Risk-rated approach to DfE EYE criteria guidance' ( Appendix A ).
 This document highlights the EYE criteria contained within each unit which must continue to be achieved within the agreed permitted adaptations outlined in the risk-rated approach.
 Where learners are unable to demonstrate achievement of the competence-based requirements that map to the DfE Early Years Educator criteria in line with the risk -rated approach, Centres will be able to certificate their learners on a 'knowledge only' basis.
 The certificate of achievement will display the same Qualification Reference Number (QRN) and title of the original qualification undertaken, with 'knowledge only pathway' clearly identified.
 This is to distinguish between knowledge only achievement and an Early Years Educator competence to practice at Level 3.
 Learners who wish to embark on the DfE skills criteria at a later date will still have an opportunity to do so.
+Centres will find further information on how to transfer learners and claim certificates on the relevant qualification page on Qual Hub under Adaptations.
+Please refer to the following document: 'EYE/EYP Knowledge only- process for claiming certs comms' for details.

-More information on this option will be provided by May 2021.
-Please see below for further details on adaptations permitted for internal and external assessments.
+Please also see below for further details on adaptations permitted for internal and external assessments.